 My team were very impressed with Jemma, Lauren and Noah in their enthusiasm, interest and engagement, they had a really nice afternoon working with them

 Sarah Bonner, Senior lecturer

-The next stage of the project will pull together these new photography skills and experiences from the exhibition, to create, organise and host their own public exhibition back in Aspatria; in partnership with Dreamscheme.
-The students have chosen the theme ‘Old and New Aspatria’ and will be using historic photographs and archived materials of their town, alongside their own work to track both the changes over time and the new things that have remained the same.
-The students will invite their friends, families, teachers and members of the local community to see to see the work and present their project.
+Over the next few weeks, Jemma, Lauren and Noah used their new photography skills and experiences from the exhibition to create, organise and host their own public exhibition back in Aspatria; in partnership with Dreamscheme.
+The students chose the theme ‘Old and New Aspatria’; comparing historic photographs and archived materials of their town, alongside their own work, to track both the changes over time and the locations that have remained the same.
+The event was a success, with a number of the learners’ friends, families, teachers and members of the local community coming along to see and celebrate their hard work.

 To learn more about undergraduate Photography courses at the University of Cumbria, see here.

 If you’d like to learn more about Aspatria Dreamscheme, you can also visit their social media channels: